By Marika Sboros

 The origins of the Old Mutual Health Convention can be traced to William Banting and his monograph Letter on Corpulence first published in London in 1862.
 His was the first description of the successful reversal of (resistant) obesity with a reduced dietary carbohydrate intake.

-In time, professional pressure forced the true creator of Banting’s low carbohydrate eating plan, Dr William Harvey, to write a book in which he stated that the benefits of his diet were not due to an increased fat content but were the result of its high protein composition.
+In time, professional pressure forced the true creator of Banting’s low carbohydrate eating plan, Dr William Harvey, to write a book.
+In it, he stated that the benefits of his diet were not from increased fat content.
+They were the result of its high protein composition.

-Banting disagreed, stating that the key to his successful weight loss had been the higher fat content of Harvey’s original diet.
+Banting disagreed, stating that the key to his successful weight loss was the higher fat content of Harvey’s original diet.

-It was left to German physician and Professor of Medicine at Gottingen University, Dr Wilhelm Ebstein, to publish the definitive description of the original low-carbohydrate, high-fat diet in his 1884 monograph, Corpulence and its treatment on physiological principles.
+It was left to German physician and professor of medicine at Gottingen University, Dr Wilhelm Ebstein, to publish the definitive description of the original LCHF diet.
+That was in his 1884 monograph, Corpulence and its treatment on physiological principles.

 Why is this information important?
-Because it shows that the carbohydrate-restricted or Harvey/Banting/Ebstein diet is the very first eating plan prescribed for the management of obesity by the world’s most eminent physician of his time.
-That relegates all subsequent diets prescribed for this purpose, including the modern “heart-healthy” low-fat diet, to the status of “fads”.
+Because it shows that the carbohydrate-restricted or Harvey/Banting/Ebstein diet is the very first eating plan that the world’s most eminent physician of his time prescribed for obesity management.
+That relegates all subsequent diets that doctors have prescribed for this purpose, including the modern “heart-healthy” low-fat diet, to the status of “fads”.
 That’s most especially since humans ate the cereals and grains that this modern fad diet promotes only in the last two to 12 000 years.

 Surely it is time for us to acknowledge that a diet based on foods that humans and their ancestors did not eat for more than 99% of our time on earth must be a fad?

-All this hidden knowledge raises the important question: Why has it taken 153 years since the publication of the first edition of Banting’s book for this, the first (self-proclaimed) “International Low-Carb Summit” to be organised?
+All this hidden knowledge raises the important question: Why has it taken 153 years since the publication of the first edition of Banting’s book for anyone to organise the first (self-proclaimed) “International Low-Carb Summit”?

 As a conventionally trained medical doctor, I knew nothing of Banting or Ebstein (other than the eponymously named cardiac abnormality, Ebstein’s anomaly, known to all doctors) until a few years ago.
-Then by serendipitous chance, I came across the book, The New Atkins for A New You written by Drs Eric Westman, Stephen Phinney and Jeff Volek.
+Then by serendipitous chance, I came across the book, The New Atkins for A New You.
+The authors are Drs Eric Westman, Stephen Phinney and Jeff Volek.

 But after reading a few pages of their book, I was suddenly less certain.
-I sensed that Drs Westman, Phinney and Volek were advancing a crucial health message, based on a body of hard science, of which I was completely ignorant.
+I sensed that Drs Westman, Phinney and Volek were advancing a crucial health message.
+It was based on a body of hard science, of which I was completely ignorant.

-I soon decided to ignore my scepticism, ingrained by 40 years of medical “education” and put their advice to the test.
+I soon decided to ignore my scepticism that 40 years of medical “education” had ingrained and put their advice to the test.

-In time, I came across Gary Taubes’s monumental works, Good Calories Bad Caloriesand Why We Get Fat, and discovered that like Drs Atkins, Westman, Phinney and Volek, Gary is one of the most important figures in the revival of the Banting/Ebstein legacy.
-In time I discovered that already in 2002 he had published an article in the New York Times entitled What if it has all been a big fat lie?
+In time, I came across Gary Taubes’s monumental works, Good Calories Bad Calories and Why We Get Fat.
+I discovered that like Drs Atkins, Westman, Phinney and Volek, Gary is one of the most important figures in the revival of the Banting/Ebstein legacy.
+In time, I discovered that already in 2002 he had published an article in the New York Times entitled What if it has all been a big fat lie?

-I was left with one overriding question: If this information has been in the medical literature since 1884, and if it helped me improve my health so dramatically, why is it not taught at medical schools across the globe?
+I was left with one overriding question: If this information has been in the medical literature since 1884, and if it helped me improve my health so dramatically, why do lecturers not teach it at medical schools across the globe?
 One goal of this LCHF health summit is to raise that inconvenient question.

 But this summit did not come about because this Harvey/Banting/Ebstein/Atkins/Westman eating plan revolutionised my life.

-Rather it began as the exclusive vision of Karen Thomson, granddaughter of the iconic Capetonian Professor Christiaan Barnard, the man whose team performed the first successful human heart transplant operation at Groote Schuur Hospital in Cape Town in December 1967, and whose actions inspired me to study medicine at the University of Cape Town.
+Rather, it began as the exclusive vision of Karen Thomson.
+Karen is granddaughter of the iconic Capetonian Professor Christiaan Barnard.
+He was the surgeon whose team performed the first successful human heart transplant operation at Groote Schuur Hospital in Cape Town in December 1967.
+It was Professor Barnard’s actions that inspired me to study medicine at the University of Cape Town.

 Karen has heard me talk and had concluded that sugar addiction was an important factor driving her own dietary indiscretions.
 She adopted a sugar-free, low-carbohydrate diet with great success, even developing a novel intervention programme to treat sugar addiction in those struggling with obesity.

-This, in turn, inspired her book Sugar Free: 8 Weeks to Freedom from Sugar and Carb Addiction, the launch of which will coincide with the opening of this summit.
+This, in turn, inspired her book Sugar Free: 8 Weeks to Freedom from Sugar and Carb Addiction.
+The launch of her book will coincide with the opening of this summit.

-Having seen the negative consequences of an unconstrained and relentless press interest in the affairs of the Barnard family, she wondered how she could support me in my own skirmishes with the South African media, my own profession and my University Faculty.
+Karen had seen the negative consequences of an unconstrained and relentless press interest in the affairs of the Barnard family.
+She wondered how she could support me in my own skirmishes with the South African media, my profession and my University Faculty.
 Her preferred solution was to assemble the international purveyors of dietary truth in Cape Town for a ground-breaking meeting.

-Without my knowledge, she invited the North American founding fathers of this meeting to attend: Dr Westman from Durham, North Carolina; Dr Jay Wortman from Alberta, Canada; Dr Phinney from Sacramento, California; and Jimmy Moore from Spartanburg, South Carolina.
-Without hesitation they all agreed.
-At first her vision was for a small meeting with just these four speakers.
+Without my knowledge, she invited the North American founding fathers of this meeting to attend: Drs Eric Westman from Durham, North Carolina; Jay Wortman from Alberta, Canada; Steve Phinney from Sacramento, California; and layman Jimmy Moore from Spartanburg, South Carolina.
+Without hesitation, they all agreed.
+At first, her vision was for a small meeting with just these four speakers.

-At first I was uncertain whether or not she was crazy.
-But in August 2014, I travelled to Melbourne, Australia, and spoke at their Low-Carb Conference organised by Dr Rod Taylor, the doyen of the low-carb movement in the Antipodes, and who will attend our summit.
+At first, I was uncertain whether or not she was crazy.
+But in August 2014, I travelled to Melbourne, Australia, and spoke at their Low-Carb Conference organised by Dr Rod Taylor.
+Dr Taylor is the doyen of the low-carb movement in the Antipodes and will attend our summit.
 From the warm public response generated by that meeting, I knew that my doubts identified me as the crazy one.

-In December on a visit to Cape Town to spend Christmas with his iconic father and Christiaan Barnard contemporary, Prof Sid Cywes, Prof Robert Cywes, now resident in West Palm Beach, Florida called to discuss his experiences using a low-carb diet in the treatment of morbid obesity in children in the US.
+In December, Prof Robert Cywes, now resident in West Palm Beach, Florida was on a visit to Cape Town to spend Christmas with his iconic father and Christiaan Barnard contemporary, Prof Sid Cywes.
+Robert called to discuss his experiences using a low-carb diet in the treatment of morbid obesity in children in the US.
 It did not take long for us to agree that he too must speak at our Summit.

-In January our attention was directed to the internet and an intriguing lecture delivered by Dr Jason Fung from Toronto, Canada.
+In January, we came across an intriguing lecture that Dr Jason Fung from Toronto, Canada, had delivered.
 I instantly knew that Dr Fung was an essential addition to our already stellar speaker line-up.
 But our good fortune had still not ended.

 Tom responded “You have your wish.
 I will fund his attendance at your meeting”.

-Karen’s Barnardesque response was: “Prof, you are always the one telling everyone to believe in the outcome.
+Karen’s Barnardesque response was: “Prof, you are always telling everyone to believe in the outcome.
 So you should just follow your own advice.
 Believe in the outcome.
 It will happen.”

 What then do we wish to achieve with this LCHF summit?
 Simple.
 We wish to make a statement that will be heard around the world.
 That statement is this:

 Armed with this knowledge we have two choices.
 Either we can continue to ignore the evidence presented at this summit, and go on blaming the obese and diabetic for their sloth and gluttony (that is supposedly the sole cause of their obesity and diabetes).
-Or, if we are ever to reverse this epidemic that has become the greatest modern threat to human health, we need to admit that we have been wrong for the past 40 years, and must now change.
+Or, if we are ever to reverse this epidemic that has become the greatest modern threat to human health, we need to admit that we have been wrong for the past 40 years.